-12 Surprising Examples of Clickbait Headlines That Work
+14 Surprising Examples Of Clickbait Headlines That Work

 You should follow up this phrase with an urgency-creating headline like:

-- “See results from your marketing in just 2 weeks”
+- “See Results From Your Marketing in Just 2 Weeks”

-- “See these SEO strategies in action – before your competitors do!”
+- “See These Seo Strategies in Action – Before Your Competitors Do!”

-These are just a few examples of how clickbait headlines can work for your site – without you jeopardizing your brand’s credibility or reputation.
+In this guide, we’ve shared a few examples of how clickbait headlines can work for your site – without jeopardizing your brand’s credibility or reputation.

+The key is to use headlines that intrigue viewers without misrepresenting the content they will find on the page.

+Grab their attention, give a hint as to what they will find once they click, but leave just a touch of mystery!